loretta_notareschi_blue

 Called a “bright wom[a]n with big ideas” (Souls in Action), Colorado-based composer Loretta K. Notareschi (b.
 1977) seeks to create “compassion” (303 Magazine) and connection through her “powerful” (The Denver Post) and “deeply personal” (5280 Magazine) music.
 Whether writing for string quartet or symphony orchestra, church congregations or classical ukulele, she seeks to “connec[t] with the audience” (303 Magazine) and move listeners with music of meaning.

 Born in Canton, Ohio and raised in Stillwater, Oklahoma, Notareschi is a professor of music at Regis University and a summer faculty member of The Walden School Creative Musicians Retreat.
 She received master’s and doctoral degrees in composition from the University of California at Berkeley, a bachelor’s of music in composition from the University of Southern California, and the General Diploma from the Zoltàn Kodàly Pedagogical Institute of Music in Kecskemèt, Hungary, where she was a Fulbright Scholar.
 Notareschi’s music has been performed in the United States, Europe, South America, and Australia by musicians as diverse as the Spektral Quartet, the Sacred and Profane Chamber Chorus, the Duo Montagnard, The Playground Ensemble, the Boulder Symphony, Samantha Muir, and Donald Bousted.
-She has received awards and grants from the Cincinnati Camerata, IronWorks Percussion Duo, the American Composers Forum, and the GALA Choruses, and in October 2016, she was a TEDxMileHigh speaker.
-Her primary teachers in composition have included Morten Lauridsen, Erica Muhl, Rick Lesemann, Cindy Cox, and Jorge Liderman, and her music is published by Disegni Music, Friedrich Hofmeister, and Bachovich.
+She has received awards and grants from Chamber Music America, American Composers Forum, the Cincinnati Camerata, IronWorks Percussion Duo, and the GALA Choruses, and in October 2016, she was a TEDxMileHigh speaker.
+Her primary teachers in composition included Morten Lauridsen, Erica Muhl, Rick Lesemann, Cindy Cox, and Jorge Liderman, and her music is published by Disegni Music, Friedrich Hofmeister, and Bachovich.

 Notareschi’s 2016 EP release, String Quartet OCD, with The Playground Ensemble String Quartet, was praised by Rick Anderson of CD Hotlist as containing “music…of a very high quality.”
 In 2016/2017, she presented this work, along with her Essay Before a String Quartet and an expert panel of maternal mental health professionals, in educational/musical events raising awareness for perinatal mood and anxiety disorders, including a Chamber Music America Residency Partnership at Children’s Hospital Colorado with The Playground Ensemble.